 The Fieldale-Collinsville Volunteer Rescue Squad proudly protects an area of 55 square miles.
-We operate out of 2 stations that protect a primarily residential area, although our business and industrial areas continue to grow.
+We operate out of a station that protects a primarily residential area, although our business and industrial areas continue to grow.
 Our members volunteer their time to assist those in need.

 April 1966 – The Fieldale Branch of the Martinsville-Henry County Life Saving & First Aid Crew is organized by Frank Creasy.
 The crew is based out of the Fieldale Volunteer Fire Department building in Fieldale, VA.
 The crew utilizes at 1959 Ford station wagon as an ambulance.
 This sub-station starts with 11 volunteer members.

 June 16, 1968 – The Fieldale Sanitary District Board purchases an ambulance for the squad with the stipulation that it becomes an independent agency.
 The ambulance is a 1964 Buick hearse/ambulance purchased for the sum of $1.00 from McKee Funeral Home in Martinsville, VA.
 The Squad’s first annual budget is set at $4, 182.50 with 11 active members.
 They become the charter members of the Fieldale Volunteer Rescue Squad.

 September 16, 1968 – The Fieldale Volunteer Rescue Squad is incorporated as an independent squad with Foster Copeland as Captain.
 This becomes the third active rescue squad in Henry County, along with Bassett and Martinsville-Henry County.

 January 24, 1979 – To recruit more members and serve the growing community of Collinsville, VA, the squad is reincorporated as the Fieldale-Collinsville Volunteer Rescue Squad with 23 charter members.
 The Squad also obtains funding to build a new station on South Daniels Creek Road which is more central to the Fieldale and Collinsville areas.